-Basic Omnibus Indirect Client Account Gross Omnibus Indirect Client Account

-Transit Risk • Yes • Yes

-Fellow Client Risk Yes • Yes

-Liquidation Risk • Yes Yes (unless the clearing broker is able to port the assets recorded in the account or is able to transfer the assets to you without needing to liquidate some or all of them first).

-Haircut Risk Yes Yes

-Valuation Mutualisation Risk Yes • Yes

-Clearing Broker Insolvency Risk • Yes • Yes

-How likely it is that porting will be achieved if we default?
-Unlikely If you have satisfied all of the clearing broker's and back-up entity's conditions, porting is more readily facilitated in the event of our default.
+Basic Omnibus Indirect Client Account Gross Omnibus Indirect Client Account Valuation Mutualisation Risk Yes Yes Clearing Broker Insolvency Risk Yes Yes How likely it is that porting will be achieved if we default?
+If you have satisfied all of the clearing broker's and back-up entity's conditions, porting is more readily facilitated in the event of our default.